valentinas15/kata-telesoftas/README.md

 - Unit tests covering each requirement created
 - Factory pattern implemented
 - Each product type receives specific processing rule (extension point for any future rules)

+How to use it

+- Restore Nuget packages
+- Build
+- Run tests